apache/ignite-3/modules/transactions/README.md

 like parallel commits from <sup id="a1">[1](#f1)</sup>

 # Transaction protocol design (first iteration)
-At a high level, we utilize 2 phase locking (2PL) for concurrency control, 2 phase commit (2PC) as an atomic commitment protocol, in conjunction with deadlock prevention, described in <sup id="a2">[2](#f2)</sup>.
+At a high level, we utilize 2 phase locking (2PL) for concurrency control, an atomic commitment protocol, in conjunction with deadlock prevention, described in <sup id="a2">[2](#f2)</sup>.
-This implementation is similar to Ignite 2 optimistic serializable mode.
 Additional goals are:
 1) retain only strong isolation
 2) support for SQL
 3) utilize new replication infrastructure based on RAFT.

-# Two phase commit
+# Atomic commitment
-This protocol is responsible for atomic commitment (all or nothing) tx guraranties.
+Transactional protocol is responsible for atomic commitment (all or nothing) tx guraranties.
 Each update is **pre-written** to a replication groups on first phase (and replicated to a majority).
 As soon as all updates are pre-written, it's safe to commit.
 This slightly differs from ignite 2, because there is no PREPARED state.